fenago/python-networking-sysadmins/scripting/lab_guides/Lab_6.md

 sample.tar.xz   True
 ```

-So, `tarfile.is_tarfile()` will check every filename mentioned
-in the list.
-The `hello.py, welcome.py` file are not tar files
-so we got a Boolean value, `False`. `work.tar.gz`
-and `sample.tar.xz` are tar files, so we got the Boolean
-value, `True`.
-And there is no such file as
-`nofile.tar` present in our directory, so we have got an
-exception, as we\'ve written it in our script.

 Now, we are going to add a new file into our already created archived
 file.
 Create a script called `add_to_archive.py` and write the